 Inventory/Statement of condition - it is highly recommended to have a thorough inventory carried out or as they are called these days a statement of condition.
 What this is, is a walkthrough of the house taking pictures and noting down room by room the condition of each room.
 You may not think that you need one now, however, this is vital for your case in any disputes that may arise on a tenant move out

 What we mean by that is there are many different estate agents out there, what are they offering to do for your property, as you will probably be in a working relationship with your chosen agent for some time.

 Ask yourself what type of marketing that you are looking for, to generate what type of tenant, i.e. what type of picture and description will the agent do to attract the right tenant?
 What does their window display look like?
 Which property portals will they put your property on?
 Which property portals are best suited for you and your property?

 If you are marketing yourself, where can you market and promote your property to get the type of tenant that your property requires

 TOP TIP - Mystery shop estate agents, as a potential tenant, to find out how they deal with people for your property and are you happy with the way that you get dealt with?

-What is the agents process (or yours if self managing), once they have found a potential tenant, viewing, referencing, statement of condition of your property, move in process, regular inspections
+What is the agent's process (or yours if self managing), once they have found a potential tenant, viewing, referencing, inventory/statement of condition of your property, move in process, regular inspections

-Statement of condition - record the condition of the property just prior to move in to avoid any disputes or to help your case in a dispute
+• Inventory / Statement of condition - record the condition of the property just prior to move in to avoid any disputes or to help your case in a dispute

 The marketing Price is vital for a landlord, firstly for the return on investment and secondly to ensure that the property gets filled without too much of a delay and loss of income.